-- G. An accessory dwelling unit constructed within or attached to a single-family residence can be allowed by a Conditional Use Permit approved by the Zoning Administrator.
-A detached ADU can be allowed by Planning Board Conditional Use Permit approval if it meets the following criteria: - 1.
-At least a 1.5-acre lot containing at least 45,000 square feet of non-hydric soils - 2.
-A NHDES approved septic design accommodating all bedrooms within the Primary dwelling and the ADU. - 3.
-No detached ADU can be constructed on land with naturally occurring slopes in excess of 20%. - 4.
-All setbacks as defined in Article III, Section 307-12 must be met. - 5.
-The Planning Board shall have discretion to approve the location of a detached ADU within the parcel of land to ensure the best placement of the ADU. - H. The driveway shall be designed to appear as a driveway of a single-family residence.
-No new curb cut from the street shall be constructed except for detached ADUs when the Planning board is satisfied an additional curb cut is needed.
+- D. The exterior of the dwelling shall be designed so it has the characteristics and appearance of a single family residence.
+The accessory dwelling unit shall have an independent means of ingress and egress meeting all applicable building code requirements to the satisfaction of the Building Inspector.
+No new entrance or exit to an accessory dwelling shall be constructed on the front of the single family residence. - E. An accessory dwelling shall be constructed either within or attached to a single family residence.
+Detached accessory dwelling units are prohibited. - F. The common wall between the accessory unit and primary dwelling must have an area that is at least 75% common with both units. - G. At least one interior door shall be provided in the common wall between the primary dwelling and the accessory dwelling.
+There is no requirement for this interior door to remain unlocked. - H. The driveway shall be designed so as to appear as a driveway of a single family residence, and no new curb cut from the street shall be constructed.
 Adequate off-street parking shall be provided to support the vehicles of the primary and accessory units. - I. There shall be no conveyance of an accessory dwelling separate from the principal dwelling unit by subdivision as that term is defined by RSA 672:14, nor shall the accessory dwelling unit have ownership separate from the owner of the lot in which the principal dwelling unit is located.
-The structure and lot shall not be converted to a condominium or any other form of legal ownership distinct from the ownership of the existing single-family residence. - J. Either the principal or the accessory dwelling unit must be occupied by the owner of the property. - K. Annually by April 1st, the owner of the property on which an accessory dwelling unit is located shall file with the Town Planning Department, on a form prepared by the Town, attesting that property owner resides in either the proposed dwelling unit or the accessory dwelling unit and is the property owner's primary place of residence. - L. A maximum of three (3) non-related (by blood or marriage) tenants may occupy the Accessory Dwelling Unit - M. Any applicable impact fees in effect at the time the Special Exception for an Accessory Dwelling Unit (ADU) is approved shall be collected at the time of building permit issuance unless the impact fees are waived by the Planning Board. - N. Accessory Dwelling Units (ADUs) are only allowed on conforming lots as described within Article III, Section 307-12 Table of Dimensional Requirements and on lots within an approved Conservation Subdivision or within the MUZD, as long as the land area described in 307-74, Criteria for Accessory Dwelling Units, section G is met.
+The structure and lot shall not be converted to a condominium or any other form of legal ownership distinct from the ownership of the existing single family residence. - J. Either the principal or the accessory dwelling unit must be occupied by the owner of the property. - K. An accessory dwelling unit shall not be permitted anywhere except in a single family residence. - L. Annually by April 1st, the owner of the property on which an accessory dwelling unit is located shall file with the Town Planning Department, on a form prepared by the Town, attesting that property owner resides in either the proposed dwelling unit or the accessory dwelling unit is the property owner's primary place of residence. - M. A maximum of three (3) non-related (by blood or marriage) tenants may occupy the Accessory Dwelling Unit - N. Any applicable impact fees in effect at the time the Special Exception for an Accessory Dwelling Unit (ADU) is approved shall be collected at the time of building permit issuance unless the impact fees are waived by the Planning Board. - O. Accessory Dwelling Units (ADUs) are not allowed on lots that do not meet the 1 acre minimum conforming lot size described within Article III, Section 307-12 Table of Dimensional Requirements unless they are within an approved Conservation Subdivision or within the MUZD. - P. Business activity of any kind, including home occupations, is prohibited within the primary dwelling or the ADU.